bytebase/bytebase.com-old/content/docs/batch-change/multi-tenant-change.md

 - An internal platform team provides multi-region database deployments (e.g. US, EU), and have separate database instances in different deployment environments (e.g. Staging, Prod).

 It is often desired to apply schema changes to databases across all tenants since these databases are homogeneous, but in a staged rollout fashion (aka. canary deployment) to minimize the risk of breaking all deployments.

-You can easily manage your tenant databases through [tenant projects](/docs/tenant-database-management/tenant-project) in Bytebase, either for different customer deployments, or different stages for a single team.

 You should consider using tenant databases when there are multiple database instances alongside multiple deployments for the same application.
 For example, a software company offers medical record storage services for its customers, hospitals.
 Each hospital is considered as a tenant, and each tenant has to store their patient data in its own database for regulation or privacy purposes.
 This feature allows updating database schema for all tenants in a simple and consistent way.
 Other use cases include multi-location databases for supporting highly-available services where each location is a tenant.